amitjoy/dependency-graph-osgi/README.md

 2. Using terminal, switch to your workspace directory and execute - `java -jar biz.aQute.bnd.jar index */target/*.jar`
 3. This assumes that all the target artifacts are kept in `target` directory in respective projects
 4. Alternatively, you can copy all your project JARs inside a separate directory
-5. Switch to the new directory in command line and execute `java -jar biz.aQute.bnd.jar index *.jar`
+5. Switch to this newly created directory in command line and execute `java -jar biz.aQute.bnd.jar index *.jar`
-6. Both the aforementioned commands will generate an `index.xml`
+6. Both the aforementioned commands will generate an OBR `index.xml`

 #### Create Bundles List

-1. You need to have a file comprising the bundle symbolic names of the bundles whose graph need to prepared
+1. You need to have a file comprising the bundle symbolic names of the bundles whose dependencies will be plotted on the graph
-2. You can create a `bundles.txt` file with bundle symbolic names in separate lines.
+2. You can create a `bundles.txt` (or give it a name of your choice) with bundle symbolic names in separate lines.
 You can also use wildcards.
-For example, `com.google.*` will consider all the dependencies whose bundle symbolic names start with `com.google`
+For example, `com.google.*` will consider all the bundles whose symbolic names start with `com.google.`

 ####